hihipy/hihipy.github.io/README.md

 Usage: `{{< swatch "#E69F00" >}}`.
 Pass the hex value with leading `#` as the first positional argument.
 The shortcode emits a 0.85em colored square with a faint inset border (so very light colors stay visible against light backgrounds) followed by the hex code in a `<code>` tag.

 **Color naming convention.** When a color in mirador needs a name (palette entries, recommended pairings), the name comes from [chir.ag's Name That Color](https://chir.ag/projects/name-that-color/) tool.
 The format on the page is: swatch shortcode, then linked color name, then hex in parens, e.g. `{{< swatch "#56B4E9" >}} [Picton Blue](https://chir.ag/projects/name-that-color/#56B4E9) (#56B4E9)`.
-The link points to chir.ag with the hex as URL fragment (uppercase, no `#` in the URL itself — the fragment marker is the literal `#` separator).
+The link points to chir.ag with the hex as URL fragment (uppercase, no `#` in the URL itself; the fragment marker is the literal `#` separator).
 The link text MUST match what chir.ag's live tool actually returns for that hex; do not transcribe a name from a search result or a port of the ntc.js algorithm, since neither reliably matches the live tool's output.
 Verify by clicking the chir.ag link and reading the name from the live page.
-This convention exists so the page's prose stays in sync with the link target — a reader who clicks "Picton Blue" should land on a page that confirms it's Picton Blue, not Sky Blue or anything else.
+This convention exists so the page's prose stays in sync with the link target; a reader who clicks "Picton Blue" should land on a page that confirms it's Picton Blue, not Sky Blue or anything else.

 ```go-html-template
 {{- /*